 There are ways you can combat this loneliness when traveling on business.
 Some of them may lead you to discover new friends or learn a little bit more about the culture where you are visiting.

-1. Use Inexpensive Technology to Keep in Touch
+1. Use Video Conferencing to Keep in Touch

 When in Rome … check out the competition!
-Use the time you spend somewhere to visit businesses such as yours as the opportunity arises.
+Use the time you spend somewhere to visit businesses similar to yours when the opportunity arises.
 It is a great way to get a feel for the competition or to see what trends are happening in your business segment that you might not be aware of.
 Pick up the phone book in your hotel room and “let your fingers do the walking” as you find what types of businesses similar to yours are in the local area.

 Business travel doesn’t have to be a lonely time.
 Spend your time wisely.
 Plan ahead and make some time for yourself.
 You’ll be glad you did.